Tan630/Agolearn/README.md

 ## Roadmap

-* Consult @smiths [Github](https://github.com/smiths) for where to put his license
+- [ ] Add Licensing information (Consult @smiths [Github](https://github.com/smiths) for where to put his license)

-* Finalize project proposal
+- [x] Problem statement

-* Implement: genetic algorithm optimizer
+- [ ] Implement: optimizer for real-valued functions

-* Implement: function optimizer
+- [ ] Implement: optimizer for higher-order functions

 ## Commit Format

-Commit messages in this project should observe the following guidelines:
+Write commit messages according to the following guidelines:

 * Always write commit messages in the present tense, the active voice, and the imperative mood
 * Never punctuate the end of titles